EnzymeML/enzymeml-specifications/specifications/enzymeml.md

     - Type: string
     - Description: Digital Object Identifier of the referenced publication or the EnzymeML document.
 - __created__
-    - Type: string
+    - Type: datetime
     - Description: Date the EnzymeML document was created.
 - __modified__
-    - Type: string
+    - Type: datetime
     - Description: Date the EnzymeML document was modified.
 - __creators__
     - Type: [Creator](#Creator)
     - Multiple: True
-    - Description: Dictionary mapping from creator IDs to creator describing objects.
+    - Description: Contains all authors that are part of the experiment.
 - __vessels__
     - Type: [Vessel](#Vessel)
     - Multiple: True
-    - Description: Dictionary mapping from vessel IDs to vessel describing objects.
+    - Description: Contains all vessels that are part of the experiment.
 - __proteins__
     - Type: [Protein](#Protein)
     - Multiple: True
-    - Description: Dictionary mapping from protein IDs to protein describing objects.
+    - Description: Contains all proteins that are part of the experiment.
 - __complexes__
     - Type: [Complex](#Complex)
     - Multiple: True
-    - Description: Dictionary mapping from complex IDs to complex describing objects.
+    - Description: Contains all complexes that are part of the experiment.
 - __reactants__
     - Type: [Reactant](#Reactant)
     - Multiple: True
-    - Description: Dictionary mapping from reactant IDs to reactant describing objects.
+    - Description: Contains all reactants that are part of the experiment.
 - __reactions__
     - Type: [EnzymeReaction](#EnzymeReaction)
     - Multiple: True